Gilbert Trythall Collection

 Biographical/Historical Note

-Gilbert Trythall (b.
-1930) is a composer, professor, author, and conductor most known for his developments in electronic music.
+Gilbert Trythall (1930-2023) was a composer, professor, author, and conductor most known for his developments in electronic music.
 A Knoxville, Tennessee native, Trythall studied under David Van Vactor at the University of Tennessee where he earned his undergraduate degree in 1951.
 He went on to complete a master's degree at Northwestern and earned his doctorate from Cornell University in 1960.
 As a professor, Trythall taught at Knox College, George Peabody College for Teachers, and West Virginia University.
 He wrote several textbooks during his time in academia outlining theory instruction and electronic techniques.

 A majority of Trythall's compositions utilize electronics and media, as well as synthesizers.
 In 1973, Trythall published his book, The Principles and Practice of Electronic Music, which details many of the techniques used in his compositions.
-Trythall retired in 1999 but continues to develop electronic music education programs.

 Repository Details